Close Banner

 Overview of Disney's Grand Floridian Resort and Spa

-Step inside the lobby of the main building and immediately gape at the giant flower arrangements, massive chandeliers and marble flooring designs that incorporate Disney characters.
-The majority of restaurants and gift shops can be found on the first and second floors, which are accessible by the grand staircase or the birdcage elevator.
-Periodically, a piano player serenades the lobby with elegant music, which really helps add to the ambiance.
+Step into the lobby of the main building and immediately take in the massive chandeliers and marble flooring designs featuring Disney characters.
+The majority of restaurants and gift shops are on the first and second floors, accessible via the grand staircase or the birdcage elevator.
+Periodically, a pianist serenades the lobby with elegant music, which really adds to the ambiance.

 Disney’s Grand Floridian Resort and Spa Rooms